sahilrajput03/sahilrajput03/learn-figma.md

 Official getting started [post of prototyping in figma](https://help.figma.com/hc/en-us/articles/360040314193-Guide-to-prototyping-in-Figma) is good though.

+- Video from Kevin Powell: https://youtu.be/ps6p9e6QmgY

 **Tips:**

 **_Component_**:

+- You must navigate to **Prototype Menu** menu in order to see the right circle of prototying extender.
+THIS IS MUST!
-- To be able to have the right dot for creating transitions for the prototyping, you must first select all the objects and use `ctrl+alt+k` to create a single component of those items which then just stick together.
-Now your transition would work good! 💯
+- ~~To be able to have the right dot for creating transitions for the prototyping, you must first select all the objects and use `ctrl+alt+k` to create a single component of those items which then just stick together.
+Now your transition would work good! 💯~~
-- IMPORTANT: You must convert a object to a component first to be able to get prototyping circle connector.
-You can do it via right clicking and select **_Create Component_** option or simply use `ctrl+shift+k`.
+- ~~IMPORTANT: You must convert a object to a component first to be able to get prototyping circle connector.
+You can do it via right clicking and select **_Create Component_** option or simply use `ctrl+shift+k`.~~
 - You can use `r` in prototyping to restart the prototype(in case of hovering you don't need to restart prototype though coz unhovering it causes to undo the effect instantly).
 - Use `right mouse click` to shown options in prototype display tab.
 - Toggle between prototype mode and design mode using hotkey `shift+e` or simply choose from the right **_Prototype_** or **_Design_** tab in the right hand side bar.